varigence/docs/bimlflex/metadata-editors/settings.md

 -->
 The Settings Group also contains a global Search field.
 The Search field contains a drop down menu of all settings, organized alphabetically by **Setting Group**, and allows users to search directly for specific settings.
-Settings that contain required values will be outlined in red and indicated as such.
 Searching for a specific setting will automatically navigate the user to the respective **Setting Group** and highlight the specific option within, guiding the user to the exact location needed.
 <!--
 TODO: Add image of highlighted setting option when searched.
 Maybe an image of the search term in the search bar, and the option in the window highlighted
 -->
+When utilizing the Search bar, if a user hovers over a specific search term the tooltip relating to that setting will be displayed.
+The information displayed in the tooltip from the global search bar will the same as if the user hovered over the actual setting field, as referenced above.

+> [!TIP]
+> For users who are unsure of the *specific* setting they need, beginning a search with "*" will allow users to search setting descriptions as well as setting titles.
+This will assist in guiding users to their desired setting based on associated terminology used in their search.

 When applicable, settings that involve editing SQL code will appear in a window that mirrors standard SQL input styling and syntax.
 <!--
 TODO: Add image of SQL Editor Window (Core -> Lookup Table Pattern) -->

 ![BimlFlex App - Settings](images/bimlflex-app-settings.64566.png "BimlFlex App - Settings")

+Settings that contain required values will be outlined in red and indicated as such.

 ## Command Bar Buttons